Period blockage: symptoms and solutions

 Finally, to alleviate causes such as stress, alternative medicine such as sophrology or naturopathy can help you relax and combat anxiety, eating disorders etc...

-If you're worried about your tardiness and it's persisting, we recommend that you consult a professional.
+If you're worried about your late period and it's persisting, it's advisable to consult a professional.
 He or she will be able to guide you and, if necessary, prescribe examinations or treatments tailored to you and your particular problem.

-Don't panic: the absence of menstruation is not necessarily due to pregnancy or something serious.
+Don't panic: missed periods are not necessarily due to pregnancy or anything serious.

-When periods, also known as amenorrhea, is blocked, the first symptom is of course the absence of menstrual flow.
+The first symptom of blocked periods, also known as amenorrhea, is of course the absence of menstrual flow.
 But it can also be accompanied by pain or hot flushes, depending on the cause of the lack of bleeding.
 Of course, every body is different.

 Why are my periods blocked?

-What are the solutions for blocking periods ?
+What are the treatment options for blocked periods?

 You may also like :